Iraqi biological weapons program: Human experimentation

-During UN inspections in 1998, it emerged that Hussein had had prisoners tied to stakes and bombarded with anthrax and chemical weapons for experimental purposes.
+During UN inspections in 1998, it emerged that Hussein had prisoners tied to stakes and bombarded with anthrax and chemical weapons for experimental purposes.
 These experiments began in the 1980s during the Iran–Iraq War after initial experiments on sheep and camels.
 Dozens of prisoners are believed to have died in agony during the program.
 According to an article in the London Sunday Times:

 In one incident, Iranian prisoners of war are said to have been tied up and killed by bacteria from a shell detonated nearby.
 Others were exposed to an aerosol of anthrax sprayed into a chamber while doctors watched behind a glass screen.
 Two British-trained scientists have been identified as leading figures in the programme. … According to Israeli military intelligence sources, 10 Iranian prisoners of war were taken to a location near Iraq's border with Saudi Arabia.
 They were lashed to posts and left helpless as an anthrax bomb was exploded by remote control 15 yards away.
 All died painfully from internal haemorrhaging.
 In another experiment, 15 Kurdish prisoners were tied up in a field while shells containing camel pox, a mild virus, were dropped from a light aircraft.
 The results were slower but the test was judged a success; the prisoners fell ill within a week.
 Iraqi sources say some of the cruellest research has been conducted at an underground facility near Salman Pak, southwest of Baghdad.
 Here, the sources say, experiments with biological and chemical agents were carried out first on dogs and cats, then on Iranian prisoners.
 The prisoners were secured to a bed in a purpose-built chamber, into which lethal agents, including anthrax, were sprayed from a high-velocity device mounted in the ceiling.
 Medical researchers viewed the results through fortified glass.
 Details of the experiments were known only to Saddam and an inner circle of senior government officials and Iraqi scientists educated in the West. … The facility, which is understood to have been built by German engineers in the 1980s, has been at the centre of Iraq's experiments on "human guinea pigs" for more than 10 years, according to Israeli military sources.